Computing the Committor with the Committor: an Anatomy of the Transition State Ensemble: Alanine Dipeptide - Additional information

 In Table~\ref{sup_tab:alanine_descriptors}, we compare the performances of the different descriptors in terms of their capability of minimizing the variational loss term.
 To standardize this result, we performed the optimization of $K_{m}$ on the same configurations dataset for all the descriptors.
 The reported errors are computed as the standard deviations on three trained models with different random initializations of the weights.

-The number of iterations, the corresponding dataset size, and the $\lambda$ used in the biased simulations are summarized in Table~\ref{sup_tab:alanine_iterations} alongside the lowest value obtained for the variational loss term $L_v$, which provides a quality and convergence measure.
+The number of iterations, the corresponding dataset size, and the $\lambda$ used in the biased simulations are summarized in Table~\ref{sup_tab:alanine_iterations} alongside the lowest value obtained for the variational loss term $L_v$, which provides a quality and convergence measure\enrico{, the simulation time $t_s$ and the output sampling time $t_o$}.

 In Fig.~\ref{sup_fig:alanine_rank}, we report the ranking of the input for the committor model based on the 45 distances input descriptors set computed as described in Sec.~\ref{sup_sec:feature_ranking}.
 This shows that the most relevant descriptors in our model are the $d_{36}$ and $d_{35}$, which are the $d_\beta$ and $d_\alpha$ reported in the main text, respectively.